 - Scouting images.
 High-resolution digital pictures and plant measurements to ground truth key areas for context.

-FOUR REAL WAYS THIS HELPS YOU:
+FOUR WAYS THIS HELPS FARMING:

 #2) Use our data with Precision Farming equipment for Variable Rate Application.

 If you already engage in Precision Farming, we can deliver data in Shapefile and Google Earth .kmz formats, compatible with a wide variety of farm management software to generate prescriptions for Variable Rate Application of inputs so you can gain the full precision and benefits of variable rate.

 #3) Verify that changes made to your fields are effective, or plan new ones.